 - whether the cancer has spread to the lymph nodes in your groin

-- your personal wishes, feelings and general health
+- your general health

 Types of surgery